-According to the UN Food and Agriculture Organization,4 while women are a large part of the agricultural workforce, they are often unpaid and can be excluded from sharing the profits of their labour.
+According to the UN Food and Agriculture Organization (FAO),4 while women are a large part of the agricultural workforce, they are often unpaid and can be excluded from sharing the profits of their labour.
 This is because they have less access to resources than men – fewer inputs, limitations on land ownership and barriers in access to training and financing.

 We believe land rights are a powerful way to help people develop sustainable livelihoods.
 Enhancing land rights in general will empower women, as well as lay the foundation for other development investments to take root – such as education programmes, financial services and healthcare.
 And as we estimate around 30% of the smallholders in our supply chain are women, addressing this issue has considerable potential.

 Land rights are one of our eight salient human rights issues

-In 2017, with the aid of an external implementation organisation, in 2017 we created an internal policy to set out Global Land Rights Principles and Due Diligence Implementation Guidelines for our own operations.
-These will provide enhanced due diligence relating to all our transactions involving land.
+With the aid of an external implementation organisation, in 2017 we created an internal policy to set out Global Land Rights Principles and Due Diligence Implementation Guidelines for our own operations.
+These provide enhanced due diligence relating to all our transactions involving land.
 For examples of how we applied our approach to land rights in 2019, see Understanding and reporting on our human rights impacts or our Human Rights Report 2017 (PDF | 10MB).